slugbyte/unruly-worker.nvim/README.md

 my first 7 years with vim, I can now remember the keymap well enough to experience the sensation of manipulating the text without noticing that my hands, or keyboard keys, or even that vim itself has anything to do with it.
-For me vim was all ways the right tool for the job, unruly-worker is just a [jig](https://en.wikipedia.org/wiki/Jig_%28tool%29) that makes the tool fit perfectly into my workflow.
+For me vim was always the right tool for the job, unruly-worker is just a [jig](https://en.wikipedia.org/wiki/Jig_%28tool%29) that makes the tool fit perfectly into my workflow.

 Dyslexia may or may not have been what made it so hard for me to learn vim, but